 Other intangible assets mainly consist of customer relationships, trade names and expected profits in the backlog of acquired companies at the acquisition date.
 Measurement of Other intangible assets acquired in a business combination involves the use of estimates for determining the fair value at acquisition date.
 This mainly relates to expected profits in the backlog of the acquired companies, the customer lists at the acquisition date and the trade name value.
 The fair value is based on discounted cash flows expected to be received from these identifiable intangible assets.
 Subsequently, the assets are amortized over the estimated useful life.
-The amortization is recognized in profit or loss on a straight-line basis, except for the backlog which is calculated based on the expected pattern of consumption of future economic benefits embodied in the backlog.
+The amortization is recognized in profit or loss on a straight-line basis, except for the backlog.
 The amortization methods and useful lives, as well as residual values, are reassessed annually.